gbmhunter/blog/content/electronics/components/op-amps/_index.md

 You may see this symbol with or without the voltage supply pins `\( V_{S+} \)` and `\( V_{S-} \)`.
 If they are not present, it is assumed that they are connected up to a power source which should be obvious from the design intent.

 {{% warning %}}
-Always take note of the position of the inverting (-) and non-inverting (+) input terminals.
-Sometimes they can be drawn swapped around relative to the symbol shown above.
+Always take note of the position of the inverting (-) and non-inverting (+) input terminals. **Sometimes they can be drawn swapped around relative to the symbol shown above**.
 {{% /warning %}}

 ## Uses